A Non-Metric Approach to Space, Time and Gravitation: The quasi-metric framework

-But another question arises due to the natural existence of GTCSs within quasi-metric geometry.
+Now a question arises due to the natural existence of GTCSs within quasi-metric geometry.
 The GTCSs represent a set of preferred coordinate systems in quasi-metric relativity, so what happens to general covariance?
 It was recognized long ago that if one with ``general covariance'' understands ``diffeomorphism-invariance", it is physically vacuous.
-In this sense the quasi-metric framework is, of course, generally covariant.
+In this sense, the quasi-metric framework is, of course, generally covariant.
 Nor does ``general covariance" in the sense of invariance of form under general coordinate transformations contain any general physical principle.
-(We do not expect our framework to be generally covariant in this sense, since (2.18) is form invariant only for transformations from one GTCS to another.)
-Rather, the modern classification of theories depends on whether or not there exists ``prior geometry" [1], [4].
+(We do not expect our framework to be generally covariant in this sense, since equation (2.15) is form invariant only for transformations from one GTCS to another.)
+Rather, the modern classification of theories depends on whether or not there exists ``prior geometry" [1, 4].
 This concept refers to any dynamically relevant aspect of the geometry that cannot be changed by changing the matter distribution.

-By construction the quasi-metric framework guarantees the existence of prior geometry.
-After all, we have restricted the 4-metrics of the family ${\bf {\bar g}}_t$ in such a way that they are of the specific type shown in (2.18).
-But as mentioned in the previous section, the existence of a prior 3-geometry does not necessarily interfere with the dynamics of the metric family ${\bf {\bar g}}_t$.
-And even if this metric family has only one explicit dynamical degree of freedom, as we shall see later a second, {\em implicit} dynamical degree of freedom coming from the NKE is present in the ``physical'' metric family ${\bf g}_t$.
-So even if the structure of quasi-metric geometry implies the existence of prior geometry there is no reason to expect that this prior geometry lays any extra restrictions on the dynamics.
+By construction, the quasi-metric framework guarantees the existence of prior geometry.
+After all, as mentioned above, we have restricted the geometry of the family ${\bf {\bar h}}_t$ to ensure that the global time function is unique.
+As we shall see, said prior geometry shows up explicitly via one specific term in one of the field equations.
+But besides that, there is no reason to expect that said prior geometry lays any extra restrictions on the dynamics of ${\bf {\bar g}}_t$.